 The fines, jail, and other penalties are listed below for each level of DWI:

 This is the standard DWI listed under N.J.S.A. § 39:4-50 for any DWI based on alcohol or drugs, or a BAC over .08% (but under .10%).
 These cases face fines of $250 to $400 and up to 30 days in jail.
-There is a mandatory license suspension for three months.
-A court can also order you to drive with an ignition interlock for between six months and one year.
+There is a mandatory license suspension for 3 months.
+A court can also order you to drive with an ignition interlock for between 6 months and 1 year.

-This holds a $300 to $500 fine, a possibility of up to 30 days in jail, a license suspension between seven months and one year, and the possibility of six months to one year with an interlock.
+When your BAC is .10% or greater, the fines and penalties for your first DWI will go up.
+These penalties include a $300 to $500 fine, a possibility of up to 30 days in jail, a license suspension between 7 months and 1 year, and the possibility of 6 months to 1 year with an interlock.

-These offenses have a fine between $500 and $1,000, jail time of at least 48 hours (up to 90 days), a two-year license suspension, and 30 days of community service.
-They also require an interlock for one to three years, or they may revoke all vehicle registrations and license plates for two years.
+These offenses have a fine between $500 and $1,000, jail time of at least 48 hours (up to 90 days), a 2-year license suspension, and 30 days of community service.
+They also require an interlock for 1 to 3 years, or they may revoke all vehicle registrations and license plates for 2 years.

-This has a mandatory $1,000 fine, jail time of at least 180 days, and a 10-year license suspension.
-They also require an interlock for between one and three years, or may revoke all vehicle registrations and license plates for 10 years.
+This has a mandatory $1,000 fine, jail time of at least 180 days, and an 8-year license suspension.
+They also require an interlock for between 1 and 3 years, or may revoke all vehicle registrations and license plates for 10 years.
 Instead of 180 days in jail, it may be reduced to 90 days in jail and inpatient treatment at an approved drug and alcohol rehab program.

 Contact an Ocean County DWI Lawyer Today

 These penalties are nothing to risk to chance or face without an experienced attorney on your side.
-To fight your case, or help reduce your penalties as much as possible, talk to an experienced DWI attorney today.
+To fight your charges, or help reduce your penalties as much as possible, talk to our experienced Ocean County DWI lawyers today.
 The Law Offices of John J. Zarych handle DWI cases in Ocean County and throughout New Jersey.
 Call us today for a free consultation at (609) 616-4956.